ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## B) Inspecting power differences of simple operations

-In this task, we will inspect how the different operations on victim affect to the power consumption of it.
+Next we will inspect how the different operations on victim affect to the power consumption of it.
 As you already intuitively know, not every operation processor performs is equal: Some operations are more complex than others, causing them to consume more power and clock cycles than other operations.
 By measuring power consumption from target, therefore we can deduce what operation is performed and when.

-In this task you will be creating programs which repeats different types of assembly operations and capture power traces from the device to inspect them.

 In this task you will capture traces by completing tutorial PA_Intro_2-Instruction_Differences.ipynb and analyze produced results.